Our Time Off benefits allow you to take time away from work for vacations, personal needs, illnesses and family emergencies.

 *** Includes Personal Days.

-2021 new TAP plan for management bonus-eligible associates
+TAP for management bonus-eligible associates (M band and P4 and above)

 For most associates, these days are now built into Time Away Pay (TAP) — see the tables under TAP above.